jessfraz/blog/content/post/the-life-of-a-github-action.md

 Let's take a look at that and I will add comments to try and explain.

 ```
 ## FROM defines what Docker image we are starting at.
-A docker image is a bunch of files combined in a tarball.
+A docker image is a bunch
+## of files combined in a tarball.
-## This image is all the files we need for a Alpine OS environment.
+## This image is all the files we need for an Alpine OS environment.
 FROM alpine:latest

-## This label defines our action name, we could have named it butts but I decided to be an adult.
+## This label defines our action name, we could have named it butts but
+## I decided to be an adult.
 LABEL "com.github.actions.name"="Branch Cleanup"
 ## This label defines the description for our action.
 LABEL "com.github.actions.description"="Delete the branch after a pull request has been merged"